jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Transcriptomic analyses to support the correlation

 To further support the results we got in the previous section, we analyzed the change in the expression of IS1 elements with the entrance of pOXA-48 in a subset of clinical strains.
 Then we correlated these results with the genomic IS1 copy number in the strains (**Supplementary Figure 21B**).
-The code for these analyses can be found in *link_to_script*.
+The code for these analyses can be found in /WGS_analysis_EE/RNASeq_correlation.R.

 #### Fluctuation assay testing transposition rate